Dobos Torte, Hungarian origin cake

 - Pour the water with the sugar in a saucepan.
 Place at medium heat and let it boil.
 The sugar should be completely dissolved.

-- Once it comes to the boil, turn off the heat, add the crushed coffee beans and let it cool completely.
+- Once it comes to the boil, turn off the heat and let it cool completely.

 - Place the syrup in a bottle with the help of a funnel, add Bourbon to taste, close and shake to mix well.